 As a solo and ensemble performer, Dr. Lyons has made appearances in Missouri, Arkansas, Illinois, Ohio, Texas, Louisiana, Oklahoma, Michigan, and California.
 He has performed at the Percussive Arts Society International Convention's Technology Day (2014) and the National Conference on Percussion Pedagogy (2013, 2016, 2017).
 He was a semi-finalist in the Southern California International Marimba Competition (2009).
 He has performed with the West Shore Symphony Orchestra (Muskegon, MI), the Lansing Symphony Orchestra (Lansing, MI), the Monroe Symphony Orchestra (Monroe, LA), the Shreveport Symphony Orchestra (Shreveport, LA), and the Texarakana Symphony Orchestra (Texarakana, TX).
 He currently performs as principal percussionist with the Rapides Symphony Orchestra (Alexandria, Louisiana).

 Since 2016, Lyons has been the co-coordinator and co-founder of New Music on the Bayou, a summer festival that brings contemporary composers and musicians to the communities of north Louisiana.
 He is also the coordinator of the North Louisiana Youth Percussion Ensemble Festival, an annual event at Louisiana Tech that has hosted an assortment of prominent guest artists and clinicians since 2012.

-Dr. Lyons is past president and current treasurer of the Louisiana Chapter of the Percussive Arts Society, and is a proud endorser of Grover Pro Percussion, Vic Firth Sticks and Mallets, SABIAN Cymbals and Majestic Percussion.
+Dr. Lyons is past treasurer and former president of the Louisiana Chapter of the Percussive Arts Society, and is a proud endorser of Grover Pro Percussion, Vic Firth Sticks and Mallets, SABIAN Cymbals and Majestic Percussion.